Tilman Fertitta: NHL

 After Fertitta bought the Rockets and Toyota Center in 2017, he expressed interest in an expansion team or relocating an NHL team to Houston, with both options most likely playing at Toyota Center.
 In 2018, he held preliminary talks with commissioner Gary Bettman to discuss ownership of a team.
 It was speculated he was working on a deal to purchase the Arizona Coyotes prior to their deactivation in 2024.
 Fertitta has continually stated his interest in owning a hockey team and believes that one would boost the economy of downtown Houston.
 In September 2024, it was reported by Andy Strickland that for the upcoming board of governors meeting regarding expansion, Houston was one of the leading candidates for expansion, with Fertitta's bid being the frontrunner for the city.
+In June 2026, the NHL Board of Governors announced during its meeting that it planned to see if it would award a team to Houston, however they met with Dan Friedkin who lead with a rival bid that proposed a new arena.
+Despite this, Fertitta has said he has no problem with the team being a tenant at Toyota Center.

-WNBA
+Comets

 In 2024, Fertitta expressed interest in bringing back a WNBA franchise to Houston, which would be their second team since the Houston Comets folded in 2008.
+This was later achieved on March 27, 2026, when Fertitta bought the Connecticut Sun and relocated them to Houston, reviving the Houston Comets for the 2027 season.